William Estep

 Fireworks in Slo-Mo

 Sometimes you get lucky.
 I was able to catch a cool clip of our local neighborhood fireworks in slow motion.
+Enjoy with sound on if you can.

 Read More